 • Red, white, and blue paint

 • 3 paintbrushes or 3 clothespins with 3 pom poms or cotton balls

 1. Start by having your child pinch the pom-poms/cotton balls into the clothespins.

 2. Dip one clothespin into the blue paint and have them stamp the blue portion of the flag.

 3. While the blue part dries, repeat the previous step, but this time use the red paint to stamp the stripes.

 4. Once the blue part dries, use the white paint to stamp the “stars”.

 Before or after this activity, read some great books about the Flag!
-We recommend: